raffaele-forte/climber/README.md

 Climber need Exscript, a Python module and a template processor for automating network connections over protocols such as Telnet or SSH.

-This module is already included.

 https://github.com/knipknap/exscript

+This module is already included in Climber repository.

 License